dary-winata/Ansible-Roles/README.md

 # Ansible-Roles
-feel free to give review and update this ansible roles u can use it though ;)
+feel free to give review and update this ansible roles, or u can use it though ;)